Flight for Life (Out-of-Hospital Care Program)

-Ann & Robert H. Lurie Children's Hospital of Chicago (Pediatric Critical Care Residency & Fellowship Programs)
+Lurie Children’s Hospital of Chicago (Pediatric Critical Care Residency Program)

 “As an academic center committed to developing a Pediatric Critical Care Medicine Ultrasound Curriculum, SonoSim has become the cornerstone on which we have built our ultrasound curriculum.
 The simulated hand control, the patient scenarios, the anatomic dissection and the methods to teach perfect technique have been invaluable!
 Students of all ages – fellows and faculty – can now go home, work on their ultrasound skills and come back to the PICU with a new found confidence to use ultrasound to successfully identifying landmarks, reveal disease states and perform procedures with greater efficiency and safety.
 It has revolutionized our approach and made us better clinicians.
 Thank you SonoSim!”

 Pediatric Critical Care Medicine Associate Professor

 Ann & Robert H. Lurie Children’s Hospital of Chicago